Kir-Antipov/mc-publish/README.md

 #### curseforge-id

-The ID of the CurseForge project to upload to.
+The unique identifier of your CurseForge project.

 ```yaml
 curseforge-id: 394468
 ```

-Can be automatically retrieved from the config file of your mod:
+Can be automatically retrieved from the metadata file of your project:

 - `fabric.mod.json` (Fabric)